- 1Grasp (something) tightly with one’s hand: he clasped her armMore example sentences

 - ‘Yes,’ she whispers, moving forward until she's clasping him in an embrace.

-- 2 • archaic Fasten (something) with a small brooch or similar device: one modest emerald clasped her robeMore example sentences
+- 2 • archaic Fasten (something) with a small device, typically a metal one: one modest emerald clasped her robeMore example sentences

 - A while silk scarf was wrapped around her shoulders, and a jade pendant was clasped around her neck.